TimHess/steeltoe-wiki/Home.md

 These are located in the [Steeltoe](https://github.com/SteeltoeOSS/Steeltoe) repository:

-* Configuration - configuration providers which extend the reach of [.NET Configuration](https://github.com/dotnet/extensions/tree/master/src/Configuration) services
+* Configuration - configuration providers which extend the reach of .NET Configuration services
 * Common - Common packages to other Steeltoe components
-* CircuitBreaker - monitor and isolate requests to remote dependent services with latency and fault tolerance logic
 * Connectors - simplify the process of configuring and using back-end services locally and in the cloud
 * Discovery - provide the ability to register and discover services locally and in the cloud
 * Logging - adds logging extensions